SSB-3118

 Plain Language

 Utilization review organizations may use AI-based algorithms for initial review of prior authorization requests.
-However, when a prior authorization request is based on medical necessity, the URO may not rely on an AI algorithm as the sole basis for denying, delaying, or downgrading the request.
-This means a human reviewer must be involved in any adverse determination on medical necessity grounds — the AI can screen and triage, but cannot make the final adverse call alone.
+However, when the request involves a health care service based on medical necessity, the URO may not rely on an AI algorithm as the sole basis for denying, delaying, or downgrading the request.
+This means a human reviewer must independently evaluate and make or affirm any adverse determination on medical necessity grounds — the AI output alone is insufficient.
+This effectively permits AI as a triage or screening tool but requires human decision-making for adverse outcomes.

 Statutory Text